Income Tax, Gift & Estate Tax Issues

 For IRS rules and regulations on estate and gift taxes click here.

 The single best device for passing on property and minimizing estate taxes is by giving non-taxable gifts during your lifetime.
-According to IRS regulations, you can give a maximum of $13,000 per year (raised in 2009 from $12K) to any one individual, charity, museum or other entity except to an employee or as an incentive to enter into a business transaction.
-For example, you might decide to give $13,000 worth of art to each of the following: three children, fifteen grandchildren, five nephews and nieces, four charities, three museums, your hairdresser, the man who repairs your car, and the woman who delivers your mail.
-Just in case you're counting, that's $429,000 that won't be included in any estate tax calculations made at the time of your death.
+According to IRS regulations, you can give a maximum of $14,000 for the year 2016 without being taxed to any single individual, charity, museum or other entity, except to an employee or as an incentive to enter into a business transaction.
+For example, you might decide to give $14,000 worth of art to each of the following: three children, fifteen grandchildren, five nephews and nieces, four charities, three museums, your hairdresser, the man who repairs your car and the woman who delivers your mail.
+In case you're counting, that's $462,000 that won't be included in any estate tax calculations made at the time of your death.
+The good news is that you don't have to wait until the end is nigh.
+If you're feeling generous, you can give those $14000 individual tax-free gifts away anytime you feel like it.

-In order to avoid any confusion as to when gifts are given, supply the IRS with full documentation as to dates, recipients, and amounts by filing the proper documentation-- Form 709, United States Gift and Generation-Skipping Transfer Tax Return (don't worry, it's not that complicated).
-If you wish to give gifts or donations of over $13,000, particularly to museums or charities, you'll need to consult a qualified tax accountant or consultant to determine whether you can work out any type of arrangement where the fair market appreciated value of that gift can be taken as a tax deduction.
-As of 2008, artists are not allowed to take fair market value deductions when donating their own work (they can only deduct cost of materials).
-People other than the artists can take fair market value for the art-- including artists who donate the work of other artists-- but be aware that certain rules, conditions and restrictions apply, so always consult qualified professionals on these matters first.
+In order to avoid any confusion as to when gifts are given, supply the IRS with full documentation as to dates, recipients and dollar amounts by filing the proper documentation-- Form 709, United States Gift and Generation-Skipping Transfer Tax Return (don't worry, it's not complicated).
+If you wish to give gifts or donations of over $14,000, particularly to museums or charities or other registered nonprofits, you'll need to consult a qualified tax accountant or consultant to determine whether you can work out any type of arrangement where the fair market appreciated value of that gift can be taken as a tax deduction.
+As of 2016, artists are still not allowed to take fair market value deductions when donating their own work while alive (they can only deduct cost of materials), however their estates can deduct fair market value after their deaths.
+Owners of art other than the artists who made it can take fair market value for the art whether or not the artist is alive-- including artists who donate the work of other artists-- but certain rules, conditions and restrictions apply, so always consult qualified professionals on these matters first.

-Now for the sticky part: determining the fair market value of the art that you're gifting or donating.
-According to Internal Revenue Code, fair market value is defined as the amount which an informed willing buyer will pay a similarly informed willing seller in an arms-length transaction and in a market in which such items are commonly sold, with neither party under any undue pressure to either buy or sell.
+Now for the sticky part: How do you determine the fair market value of the art you're gifting or donating?
+According to Internal Revenue Code, fair market value is defined as "the price that property would sell for on the open market.
+It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts."
 With art, dollar amounts are not written in stone.
 Nevertheless, how you interpret or determine prices may well be scrutinized by the IRS which means that you have to be careful in stating dollar values.
-The IRS has the right to challenge valuations on any gifts of over $5000 for a period of four years after they've been given so be accurate in your assessments.
+The IRS has the right to challenge valuations on any gifts of over $5000 for a period of four years after they've been given so do your best to be accurate in your values, and in case anyone asks, make sure you're able to explain them based on facts about the market for your art.

-Consulting a professional appraiser and paying for an appraisal is highly advisable if you have any questions as to how to value your art, and required for donations of over $5000.
-FYI, You can reduce appraisal bills by maintaining records that show your art repeatedly changing hands in the marketplace for comparable amounts to what you claim it's worth as gifts or donations.
-The more of these records you have, the less work the appraiser has to do.
+Consulting a professional appraiser and paying for an appraisal is highly advisable if you have any questions as to how to value your art, and is required for donations of over $5000.
+FYI, You can reduce appraisal bills by maintaining accurate records that show how your art repeatedly changing hands in the marketplace for comparable amounts to what you claim it's worth as gifts or donations.
+The more of these records you have, the less work the appraiser has to do and the less they have to bill you for research.

 * The salability of the art.
 Art that is highly salable or in great demand by collectors is worth more than art that takes longer to sell, even though they both may eventually sell for comparable amounts of money.
-In other words, "slow-sellers" can be appraised lower.
+In other words, "slow sellers" may under certain conditions be appraised lower than "fast sellers."

 * The "bulk discount" phenomenon.
-Hypothetically, if all of the art in an estate is placed up for sale at once, there will be more art than there will be collectors to absorb it, overall prices will drop and each individual piece will, therefore, be worth less.
-Viewed from this standpoint, an estate can be appraised lower than the sum total of the current retail values totaled on a piece by piece basis.
+Hypothetically, if all of the art in an estate is placed up for sale or dumped onto the market at once, there will be more art than collectors able to absorb it, overall prices will drop and each individual piece will therefore be worth less.
+Viewed from this perspective, an estate can be appraised lower than the sum total of the current retail values totaled on a piece-by-piece basis.
 "Bulk discount" appraisals have met with a certain degree of success when challenged in court.

 * Auction vs retail value.
 Art generally sells for less at auction than it does at retail galleries which means that appraising it at auction values (generally considered to be in the vicinity of FMV or fair market value) is often (but not always) more representative of its true transactionary value than appraising it at retail levels.
-Keep in mind that for IRS purposes, fair market values are required.
-There is a certain flexibility when considering where in the range of auction vs retail a work of art is valued, but remember that penalties do apply if the appraisal is reviewed and the IRS concludes that the art has been valued either too high or too low.
+Keep in mind that for IRS purposes, fair market values are required, not retail gallery values.
+There is a certain flexibility when determining where in the range of auction vs retail a work of art is valued, but remember that penalties do apply if the appraisal is reviewed and the IRS concludes that the art has been valued either too high or too low.

-* With respect to drawings, sketches, notebooks, incomplete works, and similar less significant pieces, artists can ordinarily ascribe relatively minimal values to these items.
-They need not be categorized as significant finished works of art.
+* With respect to drawings, sketches, notebooks, incomplete works, or similar less significant pieces, artists can ordinarily ascribe relatively minimal values to these items.
+They do not necessarily have to be categorized as significant finished works of art.

 The bottom line here is that if your estate is substantial, you'd better start planning for its tax implications and dispersal immediately.
 Get names of qualified appraisers, attorneys and tax consultants from fellow artists, preferably those whose levels of success approximate your own.
-If your estate is extremely substantial, such as Warhol's or Mapplethorpe's, chances are good that valuations will be contested in one form or another no matter what you do so make doubly sure that you have the right people working for you and good solid substantiated reasonings as to why your art has been valued the way it has.
+If your estate is extremely substantial, such as Warhol's or Mapplethorpe's, chances are good that valuations will be contested in one form or another no matter what you do so make doubly sure you have quality people working on your behalf and have good solid substantiated defensible explanations as to why your art has been valued the way it has.

-Explain exactly what your intentions are to every professional you contact.
+With every professional you contact, fully review and discuss your options and preferences for passing on your art.
 Don't simply show them a pile of art and expect them to automatically know what to do.
+Have things sorted, organized and documented as best as you can.
 Be prepared to tell them everything you can including details about the extent and history of your career, your sales history, your typical selling prices, the current market for your art, who you would like to receive what, what you want to happen to the bulk of your estate, and anything else regarding your long term aspirations.

-Thanks to the Internal Revenue Service, to Helen Milowe of Friedman, Olive & McCubbin in San Francisco, and to the Trusts & Estates Department of Butterfields auction house, for their assistance with this article.
+Thanks to the Internal Revenue Service, to Helen Milowe of Friedman, Olive & McCubbin in San Francisco, and to the Trusts & Estates Department of Bonhams Butterfields auction house for their assistance with this article.

 Services for Artists and Collectors